-I finished 2 courses, and the war burst out.
+I finished 2 courses at my College, and the war burst out.
 On July 19, 1942 the College was evacuated to Kazan, we studied and worked there.
 Some faculties organized production of saccharin.

 As for me, I worked at the faculty of pyrotechnics; there we were engaged in getting of phosphorus.
 It was a harmful and dangerous process.